All Episodes

 I live in the moment.

-I don't I know I'm I'm not I'm not worried about next week because I have no clue what's going to happen, and I don't tell myself I do know what's going to happen.
+I'm not worried about next week because I have no clue what's going to happen.

-Uh and I don't get caught up in touchy-feely new age things.
+And I don't get caught up in touchy-feely new age things.

 Oil is good.

-Oil keeps us warm in the winter keeps us cool in the summer, it enables us to travel.
+Oil keeps us warm in the winter, keeps us cool in the summer.

-It's used in manufacturing, it creates jobs.
+It's used in manufacturing.

 Thank God for oil, who, by the way, created it.

-If not for oil, there would have been no industrial revolution.
+If not for oil, there would have been no Industrial Revolution.

 If oil is this easily replaced, why hasn't it been done anywhere in the world?

-Why hasn't oil been if it's so easy to replace it?
+Why hasn't oil been replaced?

 Why had it been done?